We continue with XPath queries.

 Yunus Emre Divani

-As you can see above, we can query for attributes with [@attribute="value"].
-Using this with the other features above, we can perform our query operations on XML with the XPath language.
+As you can see, we can query attributes with [@attribute="value"].
+By combining this syntax with the other XPath features above, we can write more flexible XML queries.